Skip to main content

 2. Select Keep-together options.

 The Keep-together options include settings for a range of commonly used elements.
-For example, para/@keep-together is for setting the rules for paragraph elements, table/@keep-together is for table elements, tr/@keep-together is for table row elements and so on.
+For example, para/@keep-together is for setting the rules for paragraph elements, table/@keep-together is for table elements, tr/@keep-together is for table rows and so on.

 3. Use the settings to control what happens to each type of element if it cannot fit at the end of a page or column.
-You can choose from:
+Choose from:

 • Yes - Paligo will try to keep the element together, on one page.
-This is not always possible to achieve because of the amount of space possible.
-If there is not enough space, Paligo will put part of the element on the next page.
+This may result in a page break before the element, so that the start of the element is on the next page.

 • No - Paligo will allow an element to break across a page.
 The first part of the element will be on one page and, if there is no space for the rest of the element, the second part is moved to the next page.